LBeckers/my_website/content/projects/_index.md

 title: My Projects
 ---

-See all my projects conducted at London Business School at one glance.
+See all my projects conducted at London Business School at a glance.